 High heat or sudden temperature change can cause breaks in moonstone.
 It is stable to light but is harmed by exposure to hydrofluoric acid.
 Warm soapy water is the only recommended substance for cleaning moonstones

 Emeralds date back almost 3 billion years, and have been known to last in jewelry for centuries — with the proper care of course.
-The best way to clean emerald jewelry is with warm soapy water or a warm soapy cloth.
-Do not soak emeralds in soapy water and avoid harsh detergents that might dilute or remove oils from the stone.
+The best way to clean emerald jewelry is with warm soapy water.
+Avoid harsh detergents that might dilute or remove oils from the stone.

 – Perfume: Avoid spraying perfume directly on your jewelry.
 Pro tip: Put on your jewelry after you have sprayed your perfume.
 Avoid spraying perfume on neck and wrist if possible.